Isle of Wight Guru

 This playground has a shocking swings to slides ratio, but the view is pleasant

 Also in Ryde is a medium/large sized playground at Puckpool Park (PO34 5AR), which has a mix of things for toddlers and slightly older children.
-The same park has minigolf and a cafe.
+The same park has minigolf and a café.
 We were flummoxed by a game you can play on a giant spider climbing frame.
+The zip wire had disappeared when we last visited, but I'm getting over it.

 Puckpool playground in Ryde